pratikanilghadi/Alt-F5-Monorepo/README.md

 ```

 The application will be accessible at `http://127.0.0.1:8000`.
-To view the documentation of the API visist : `http://127.0.0.1:8000/docs` , ensure the API server is running.
+To view the documentation of the API, visit `http://127.0.0.1:8000/docs` and ensure the API server is running.

 ## Additional Information

 ### Test Implementation

-There is a `test.ipynb` file in this repository that contains some implementation logic which has not yet been integrated into the API.
+There is a `DocEmbedding.ipynb` file in this repository that contains some implementation logic that has not yet been integrated into the API.
 You can review and run the notebook to understand and test the logic.